stripe2933/mipmap/README.md

 1. `PushConstant { .baseLevel = 0, .remainingMipLevels = 3 }`: `256x256` -> `32x32`
 2. `PushConstant { .baseLevel = 3, .remainingMipLevels = 5 }`: `32x32` -> `1x1`

-In `SubgroupMipmapComputer::compute` method, the way to managing this step is explained in the code.
+Refer `SubgroupMipmapComputer::compute` method to see how it works.

 ---